-Many thanks to our generous grantors who enable us to provide services in our area!
+Many thanks to our generous grantors who have enabled us to provide services in our area!

-- Housing and Urban Development also supports Better Health, providing much needed funds for our emergency direct aid program to low income residents.
+Cumberland County Community Development Block Grant also supports Better Health, providing much needed funds for our emergency direct aid program to low income residents.

-- In 2016 and 2017, the Kiwanis Club of the Cape Fear also contributed to our Direct Aid program, providing funds for low income clients with urgent medical needs.
+In 2019, the Kiwanis Club of the Cape Fear also contributed to our Direct Aid program, providing funds for low income clients with urgent medical needs.

-- Snyder Memorial Baptist Church, St. Johns Episcopal Church and several other local churchs are generous, consistent supporters of our emergency direct aid program.
+Snyder Memorial Baptist Church, St. Johns Episcopal Church and several other local churches are generous, consistent supporters of our emergency direct aid program.
 100% of their donations go directly to clients in need.

-- Bank of America also recently contributed $2,500 towards the emergency direct aid program in September of 2016
+Bank of America also contributed $2,500 towards the emergency direct aid program in 2018 and 2023

-- Food Lion FEEDS contributed $3,000 to Better Health for healthy snacks and vegetables for clients to try!
+Food Lion FEEDS contributed $3,000 to Better Health for healthy snacks and vegetables for clients to try in 2019!